wwylele/chocopy-rs/DESIGN.md

 ## Parser

-Both lexer and parser are made from scratch using ChocoPy-specific algorithm instead of general purpose lexing and parsing algorithm.
+Both lexer and parser are hand-written.

 The lexer is written as a "generator".
 Generator is not available in stable rust yet, so it is emulated by an async pipe instead.

-The parser is written in top-down style.
+The parser is a recursive descent parser.
 Each `parse_xxx(...)` function roughly corresponds to the non-terminal `xxx` in the grammer.
+Left recursion is implemented using loop instead of actual recursive functions.
 Operator precedence is implemented by specifying unambiguous grammer with expression "levels".
 Each `parse_expr`_n_`(...)` handles only operators in the _n_-th level.
+The longest look-ahead is k = 2 that happens in distinguish variable declarations and statements.

 ## Semantic analysis